Emergencies:for police, ambulance or fire service, call 999

 Please note: The United States and Canada do not have agreements with the UK, and a comprehensive travel insurance policy is recommended.

 Here is a list of London hospitals with 24-hour A&E departments.
-These are for meant for serious illnesses that cannot wait.
-If you have something minor, you should go to an NHS walk-in centre instead (see below).
+These are for meant for serious illnesses and injuries that cannot wait.

 Charing Cross Hospital:Fulham Palace Road, Hammersmith.
 Tube: Barons Court or Hammersmith.
 Tel: 0208 846 1234